TimRoller/TimRoller.github.io/about.md

 In 2014, I receieved the CFA designation, and became a memeber of the CFA Society of San Francisco.
 I then developed equity and quantitative research for a $100Mn family office in San Mateo focused on Biotech and momentum strategies.

-More recently, I engineered analytics and reporting for a heavily regulated Bank.
+More recently, I engineered analytics and reporting for a heavily regulated Bank using python and jupyter notebook.

+I've also enojoyed developing crypto portfolio analytics in python and uploading them to my <a href="https://github.com/TimRoller/Crypto-Portfolio-Analytics">GitHub</a> page.
+In addition, it's been both challenging and rewarding to push my knowledge of SQL and data analytics.

 In my free time I try to play as much basketball as much as possible, and get outside with my dog, Sierra.
-I've also been developing crypto portfolio analytics in python and uploading them to my <a href="https://github.com/TimRoller/Crypto-Portfolio-Analytics">GitHub</a> page.

 Thanks for reading!